 Teach Online from your home

-If interested in teaching online (over the Internet with a laptop/desktop or even a smartphone, either full- or part-time), consider the following online teaching organizations.
+If interested in teaching online (over the Internet with a laptop/desktop or even a smartphone, either full- or part-time), consider online teaching organizations.
+At the end of training, we’ll provide you with links to these platforms.

 Step 9: